 Karen Colaric - Lower School Director

 John joined the staff at Park Day in 2012.
 Prior to Park, John was a partner for 13 years at a San Francisco branding and graphic design firm.
 In this role, John led the firm's relationships with some of the area's largest and best known organizations, and was integral to the firm's business development, marketing and strategy efforts.
 John has been a member of the Park community since 2005 when his oldest child entered the Kindergarten.
-He now has three children–Alex, Isa and Rose–at Park Day.
+Two of his three kids are still at Park Day.

 Jennifer brings over 15 years’ experience as an Executive Assistant, having worked for several area businesses including Autodesk and Leapfrog.
 A lifetime Bay Area resident, she is passionate about all things Oakland and currently spends her free time acting, motorcycling throughout NorCal and volunteering at a local animal shelter.

 Office StaffCassandra McCraw - Office Manager

 Cassandra came to Park Day School in 1997 having worked for years in the Astronomy Dept at UCB.
 She was drawn to Park Day because she wanted to be a part of a workplace community, especially one that dedicated itself to the important work of educating children.
 Since coming to Park Day, Cassandra has been an important member of our Diversity and Justice Alliance Committee.
 She is proud of the work that the DJA does bringing the questions to the community about issues of race and equity.

 Victoria Jones - Office AssistantFacilitiesSuzann Grody - FacilitiesBusiness OfficeTatiana Gazieva - Accounts ReceivableKitchen StaffNel, José LuisMartha, Elizabeth, Sonia